developer1820/finalcapstone/README.md

 Below is the link to install this project locally https://github.com/developer1820/finalcapstone.git

-Here is the screenshot when user wants to register
+Here is the link for a screenshot of a project in action C:\Users\nehak\OneDrive\Desktop\task17.png